simonebaracchi/google-sheets-openai-plugin/README.md

 # Prerequirements

-You must provide your own OpenAI API key.
+You must provide your own OpenAI API key (OpenAI will bill you on a consumption basis)

-May require to enable billing for Google Cloud project.
+May require to enable billing for Google Cloud project (which should anyway be within a free usage tier).

 # Installation

   - Create Google Sheets document
   - Click on "extensions", "Apps Scripts"
   - Copy-paste the contents of script.
 Replace "YOUR_API_KEY" with actual API key
-  - save
+  - Save
+  - You can try it by placing the formula =GPT("Hello, world!") in a spreadsheet cell